zllovesuki/homebridge-c920-pi/README.md

 Since multiple people are living in my house, I want the plugin to be able to handle multiple stream requests.
 Thus, we will have `v4l2rtspserver` grab the video feed, and stream it locally on RPi.
 Then, whenever users request for a live feed, it will request from the local live stream instead of taking control of the device.

+Or, in a simpler term, turning your USB Webcam into an IP Camera, and have fun with it.
+(Thus strictly speaking this will work with any other webcams that outputs H264 stream.
+MJPEG will work too but you will have to purchase the license for your RPi for the MPEG hardware decode.)

 ## configure your RPi

 Since we are going to use GPU decoding/encoding extensively, make sure to configure your RPi to have 256MB available to GPU.